Momentum Oscillator

 - They are often leading indicators, signaling a turn before the price actually changes direction.

-Momentum oscillators work by comparing the most recent closing price to a previous closing price from a specific number of periods ago. **The Momentum Indicator (MOM):** The classic Momentum Indicator calculates the difference between the current price and the price $n$ periods ago. * Formula: $M = V - V_x$ (where $V$ is the latest price and $V_x$ is the closing price $x$ days ago). * If the current price is higher than the past price, the indicator is positive (above the zero line), indicating an uptrend. * If the current price is lower, the indicator is negative (below the zero line), indicating a downtrend. * The further the line is from zero, the stronger the momentum. **Bounded Oscillators (RSI, Stochastic):** These indicators normalize the calculation to fit within a range of 0 to 100. * **RSI**: Compares the magnitude of recent gains to recent losses.
-A reading above 70 signals overbought; below 30 signals oversold. * **Stochastic**: Compares a specific closing price to a range of prices over a set period.
-Readings above 80 are overbought; below 20 are oversold.
-Traders watch for two main signals: 1. **Crossover**: When the oscillator crosses above/below a centerline or a signal line (like in MACD).
-2. **Divergence**: When the price makes a new high but the oscillator makes a lower high (bearish), or price makes a new low but the oscillator makes a higher low (bullish).
+Momentum oscillators work by systematically comparing the most recent closing price to a historical closing price from a specific, user-defined number of periods ago.
+The Momentum Indicator (MOM): The classic Momentum Indicator calculates the raw difference between the current price and the price exactly "x" periods ago. * Formula: M = V - Vx (where V is the latest price and Vx is the closing price x days ago). * If the result is positive, the line stays above zero, confirming an uptrend. * The further the line moves from the zero-line, the stronger the acceleration of the trend.
+Bounded Oscillators (RSI, Stochastic): These more advanced indicators normalize the calculation so the result always fits within a predictable range of 0 to 100, which allows for consistent historical comparison across different assets. * RSI: This compares the magnitude of recent price gains to recent price losses.
+Traditionally, a reading above 70 is a signal that the market is overbought, while a reading below 30 is a signal that the market is oversold. * Stochastic: This oscillator compares where a specific closing price sits relative to its entire price range over a set period.
+Readings above 80 indicate an overbought state, while those below 20 indicate an oversold state.
+Traders use these readings to hunt for two primary signals: crossovers—where the line breaks through its own internal signal line—and divergence—where the price makes a new high but the oscillator fails to do so, signaling a hidden decay in trend strength.

 Key Elements of Momentum Oscillators